The environments of the radio galaxy population in SIMBA: Conclusions

-These results open up predictions for the evolution of low luminosity radio galaxies.
-That is, next generation sensitive and deep surveys such as {\sc mightee} will shed light on the evolution of radio galaxies and the environments that fuel them.
+These results suggest that the observational relations currently seen between radio galaxies and their environments are biased owing to high radio luminosity populations. \simba\ makes novel and testable predictions for the evolution of low luminosity radio galaxies.
+Next generation sensitive and deep continuum radio surveys such as MIGHTEE will shed light on the evolution of radio galaxies and the environments that fuel them~\citep{Whittam2022}, and provide more stringent constraints on the nature of radio galaxies in simulations such as \simba.